Luka Menalo

-Luka Menalo ([lûːka měnalo]; born 22 July 1996) is a Bosnian professional footballer who plays as a winger for Croatian League club Dinamo Zagreb and the Bosnia and Herzegovina national team.
+Luka Menalo ([lûːka měnalo]; born 22 July 1996) is a professional footballer who plays as a winger for Rijeka.
+Born in Croatia, he plays for the Bosnia and Herzegovina national team.

 Menalo started his senior career at Čapljina, before joining Široki Brijeg in 2014.
-He moved to Dinamo Zagreb in 2018, who loaned him to Slaven Belupo, Olimpija Ljubljana and Rijeka over the course of the next three seasons, respectively.

-A former youth international for Bosnia and Herzegovina, Menalo made his senior international debut in 2018.
+A former youth international for Bosnia and Herzegovina, he made his senior international debut in 2018.

 Club career

 Early career

 Menalo was born in Split, but grew up in Čapljina.
 He made his senior debut for HNK Čapljina against Mladost on 2 March 2014 at the age of 17.
 On 14 May, he scored his first senior goal against Igman Konjic.

 In the summer of 2014, Menalo switched to Široki Brijeg.
 In January 2015, he signed a professional contract with the team until 2020.
 Menalo scored his first career hat-trick on 21 September 2016, in a game against his former club Čapljina.
 Menalo was voted the best young player of the league in his last two seasons with Široki Brijeg.